-- When appointed MoAS to a local group or as a KMoAS Deputy, apply for a warrant (see Training and Education).
+- When appointed MoAS to a local group or as a KMoAS Deputy, apply for a warrant.
 The warrant is good for three years and is renewable indefinitely;

 - Once the warrant is approved, join the MoAS official mailing list.
-The KMoAS can send you an invitation or you can apply via the published link (see Training and Education page);
+The KMoAS can send you an invitation or you can apply via the published link;

 - Unofficial, but very helpful, is to join the PRIVATE Facebook discussion group (https://www.facebook.com/groups/AtlantianMoAS.South).
-You will need to be “friends” with one of the administrators and get an invitation to join.
+You will need to be “friends” with one of the administrators and get an invitation or receive an email invitation from the group from an administrator to join.
 Contact the KMoAS;

 - Ensure that you have all records from your predecessors’ terms in office.
 Records are required to be kept for five years;

 - If your group has an official email for the MoAS, e.g. email@example.com, make sure you are receiving the email;

 - Review the Atlantia Arts and Sciences Handbook and the relevant sections of Kingdom Law and Policy.

 Once you are plugged into the network for MoASes and KMoAS Deputies, you will have access to the collective experience and wisdom of the community.
 Use it!